J-Bockhofer/csvenum/README.md

 Duplicate values in a column will be collected into an array that holds all corresponding variants.

-For now tables are limited to only include constant values, but there are plans to provide OnceLock<> implementations for others.
+For now tables are limited to only include constant values (i.e. types with constant initializers), but there are plans to provide OnceLock / Lazy implementations for others.

 Also there is an arbitrary but reasonable limit on value nesting depth to avoid headaches.